pkriens/pkriens.github.io/_posts/2018-03-22-configuration-updates.md

 We use _method names_ as property keys when we use Configuration interfaces.
 To support updates, we would have to create _set_ methods on the configuration interfaces.
-These set method could then o modify the confguration.
+These set method could then modify the configuration.
 Much better than property keys, but it would require specifying the same property name as a getter and setter method.
 That is a pattern made popular by beans but that I rank it only minutely better than string property keys.

 And then the small detail of course that annotations cannot have set methods ...
 Difficult.

-So one day, propably after having been inspired by Mockito, I realized that I could leverage the guaranteed calling order of Java.
+So one day, probably after having been inspired by Mockito, I realized that I could leverage the guaranteed calling order of Java.

 If I created a proxy on the interface I could record what method